 When we look at many of the movements that did manage to change the world, we find that they involved a critical mass of workers stopping work and costing capitalists money until their demands were met.
 The 8 hour work day, healthcare, minimum wage.
 Even the weekend was won by workers within unions engaging in strike action.
 Apartheid regimes have been toppled by workers refusing to supply them.
 Due to their effectiveness over the last century, many unions have since been bought, de-fanged or repressed by the very capitalists they were set up to fight.

 As contemporary unions abandoned broader social issues for issues of pay and conditions in the workplace, those whose problems don’t begin and end at work were cut off from workers power.
-First Nations people that once viewed the workers movement as crucial to protect sacred land and prevent colonial developments now watch as unions boast contracts to build new police stations and prisons that will no doubt be brought to bear on already over-policed and over-criminalised Indigenous communities.
+First Nations people that once called upon the workers movement to protect sacred land and prevent colonial developments now watch as unions boast contracts to build new police stations and prisons that will no doubt be brought to bear on already over-policed and over-criminalised Indigenous communities.
 For migrant workers, oppressive visa laws are the biggest determinant of workplace abuses, and as long as unions don’t fight them, migrant workers will continue to face major barriers to building power that puts them leagues behind other workers.
 Specific focus is required to bridge this gap, so that a workers movement that lifts all people might be built.

 If you want to get involved, read our positions and get in touch via the join page.